npetkov/auth0_rails_api_example/README.md

 ## Authentication flow

-The API authentication relies solely on an `Authorization` header, which must be.
-The current implementation of the verification hook checks verifies only the "issued at" claim (beyond the token signature).
+The API authentication relies solely on an `Authorization` header, which must be supplied with every request.
+The current implementation of the verification hook checks verifies  the "issued at" and "audience" claim (beyond the token signature).

 ``` ruby
 before_action :verify_token